Kaldei/KDN/source/content/cli/GIT.md

  >
  > **<font color=red>git reset --soft</font> HEAD^**</br>
- > Moves HEAD 1 commit back and puts changes from the commit in staging.</br>
+ > Moves current branch to one commit back and puts changes in Staging.</br>
  > Warning: will create a conflict if the commit was previously pushed to remote.
  >
  > **<font color=red>git reset --mixed</font> HEAD^**</br>
- > Moves HEAD 1 commit back and puts changes from the commit in working directory.</br>
+ > Moves current branch to one commit back and puts changes from the commit in Working Directory.</br>
  > Warning: will create a conflict if the commit was previously pushed to remote.
  >
  > **<font color=red>git reset --hard</font> HEAD^**</br>
- > Moves HEAD 1 commit back and discard all changes (this also removes any unstaged files that were not part of the commit).</br>
+ > Moves current branch to one commit back and discard all changes (this also removes any unstaged files that were not part of the commit).</br>
  > Warning: will create a conflict if the commit was previously pushed to remote.

  >